Illumina/strelka/docs/userGuide/errorAnalysis.md

 (1) An error counting workflow analyzes BAMs to produce per-locus allele distributions over the genome for various allele types and context segmentations.
 Error counts are found for segments of the genome in parallel and merged to produce a single counts file for the sample.

-(2) Given a counts file from the first step, various error models can be run on the data to evaluate model fit or to paramaterize a model to specific sequencing conditions.
+(2) Given a counts file from the first step, various error models can be run on the data to evaluate model fit or to parameterize a model to specific sequencing conditions.

-More detailed methods documentation for both steps can be found [here](../methods/errorAnalysis/)
+More detailed methods documentation for both steps can be found [here](../methods/errorAnalysis/).

 ## Input requirements